-Two 16 year old teens in Tennessee died after drinking racing fuel.
-They had mixed it with an effervescent soft drink.
-Both were male.
+Two 16 year old males in Tennessee died after drinking racing fuel.
+They had mixed it with a soft drink.
 The first was found dead at home 11 hours later.
 The second had seizure-like symptoms.
-Consequently, he was rushed to an emergency department.
+So he was rushed to an emergency room.
 Although he received aggressive treatment, he died five days later.

 The teens could not purchase any alcoholic beverages themselves.
-But they may have known that racing fuel is virtually pure alcohol.
-However, it’s highly toxic methanol.
+They may have known that racing fuel is virtually pure alcohol.
+But it’s highly toxic methanol.
 Beverage alcohol is ethanol.
 They sound similar.
-Consequently, it’s very easy to confuse them.
+So it’s very easy to confuse them.

-Unfortunately, the initial signs and symptoms of methanol intoxication are similar to those of ethanol intoxication.
-But fortunately, very quick medical treatment can increase the chances of surviving the consumption of methanol.
+But the first signs of methanol intoxication are similar to those of ethanol intoxication.
+Very quick medical treatment can increase the chances of surviving the methanol poisoning.

-Methanol is a powerful organic solvent.
-It’s widely used in industrial, laboratory, automotive, and residential products.
-Methanol metabolizes to formaldehyde.
+Methanol is a powerful solvent.
+It’s widely used in industrial, laboratory, automotive, and home products.
+Methanol turns into formaldehyde.
 Then it becomes formic acid.
 This accumulates in the optic nerve and optic disc.
 That’s why blindness is common among survivors.
 Methanol is highly toxic.
 As little as one tablespoon (one-half ounce or 15 ml) of methanol can be fatal.

 All young people need to know that drinking racing fuel can easily kill them.
 The same is true of any other product containing methanol.

 Most states permit parents to serve their children alcohol in their home.
 Many also permit those under 21 to consume alcohol for religious, medical, or other specified reasons.
 Tennessee alcohol laws make no such exceptions.